 Key terms, use case and features

 Cyber security has continued to gain importance worldwide as hacking and malware threats are rising.
-Global losses associated with hacking and cybercrime reached $1 trillion in 2020, which has inspired the expansion of the information security industry, with revenue projected to hit more than $170 billion in 2022.
+Global losses associated with hacking and cybercrime reached $1 trillion in 2020, which has inspired the expansion of the information security industry, with cybercrime said to cost companies $10.5 trillion by 2025.
 As a publicly traded data security firm, CyberArk offers identity management services to protect your company.

 Tools like CyberArk have gained popularity to defend companies against the thousands of daily hacks and cyberattacks.
 CyberArk manages and protects your privileges and applications.
 CyberArk can also help you improve productivity, support compliance efforts, and protect your company from accidental or intentional insider threats.